 - Our Monday, Literacy during the Autumn term will be based around ‘A Box From Home’ talking activity.
 Each week four children will be asked to bring a box from home filled with objects that would tell us something about them.
 For example , it could be an object representing a hobby, a family picture, something that would tell us about their cultural background, a favourite book/toy, etc. The children will talk about why these objects are important to them and the rest of the class will learn to ask questions.

 - We value parents’ contributions towards the children’s learning journey.
 As mentioned before, we use an online program called Tapestry to record your child’s learning journey through Early Years.
-Please see the attached letter with more information and, if you are new to St Matthew’s, a consent form needs to be returned to the school office so that your account can be set up.
+Please see the separate letter with more information and, if you are new to St Matthew’s, a consent form needs to be returned to the school office so that your account can be set up.
 If you would like to share some great learning from home, you can also upload pictures and videos onto your child’s Tapestry online journal.
 Some of these will be shared with the rest of the class.

 - Regular attendance and good punctuality are essential.
 Please do contact the school office if your child is not coming to school because of illness or if they will be late.